Bowles family correspondence

 In Tokyo, Gilbert Bowles restructured the Friends' Meetings in Japan; taught Bible classes; and served as chairman of the Trustees.
 He also participated in the fellowship of the mission center.
 Primarily, though, Gilbert Bowles’ greatest efforts were in peacemaking and he worked in China, Japan, Korea and Hawaii.
 He helped organize the Japan Peace and Arbitration Society in 1906, the Fellowship of Reconciliation in Hawaii and, later, the United Nations Association.
 In 1915, Gilbert Bowles wrote the Japanese Law of Nationality.
 He testified to the American Congress about the dangers of the Immigration Act and the Naval Appropriations Bill in the 1920s.

-In 1941, the Bowles’ relocated to Hawaii and during World War II, Gilbert Bowles ministered to families of Japanese who were interned during World War II, and to the internees themselves.
+In 1941, the Bowles’ relocated to Hawaii and during World War II, Gilbert Bowles ministered to families of Japanese people who were forcibly removed and incarcerated by the United States during World War II, and to the incarcerees themselves.
 He worked with Chinese, Koreans, Japanese, Filipinos, and Jewish refugees, helping them to understand their civil rights and responsibilities, securing jobs for them when possible, representing them and their interests in court, and visiting them in prison.
-After World War II, the Bowles performed relief work for the Japanese through the American Friends Service Committee and the Friends World Committee for Consultation.
+After World War II, the Bowles' performed relief work for the Japanese through the American Friends Service Committee and the Friends World Committee for Consultation.
 The Bowles’ children attended the American School in Japan.
 Gordon T. Bowles, born June 25, 1904, attended the school, as did his older brother, Herbert, and his older sister, Helen, and graduated in 1921.
 Gordon Bowles graduated from Earlham University in 1925 and completed his education at Harvard University, earning his PhD in anthropology.
 In 1942, he “received a fellowship to the Guggenheim Foundation for analyzing Hawaiian skeleton remains while working for the Bishop Museum in Honolulu,” (EMuseum of Minnesota State University).
 Gordon Bowles worked for the Far Eastern Section of the State Department through which he helped plan for the restructuring of Japanese government following the end of the War.
 Gordon Bowles then accepted a position as professor of anthropology at Syracuse University.
 In 1958, he was awarded the Order of the Rising Sun by the government of Japan.
 Gordon Bowles most famous book, The People of Asia, was published in 1977.
 In the early 1930s, Gordon married Jane T. Bowles, who helped open the Hawaii Branch of the American Friends Service Committee.
 Minnie Pickett Bowles died in 1958 and her husband, Gilbert, died in 1960.
 Their son, Gordon T. Bowles died in November 1991, after almost a century of service by the Bowles family.

 Abbot, Margery Post, Mary Ellen Chijilke, Pink Dandelion and John William Oliver, Historical Dictionary of Friends.
 Lanham, MD: Scarecrow Press, Inc., 2003.